Alaska’s SB 91: The Anatomy of Justice Reform Hit Job

 This blueprint isn’t unique.
 In 2013, Arkansas rolled back many reform efforts following a high profile murder and DC politicians are preparing to cut back on reduced sentencing law for youth following a scorching series of Washington Post articles on youths who committed violent acts.
 Justice reform is always vulnerable to a single bad story.

 What makes the attack on SB 91 unique however, is just how thin it is.
 People attacking justice reform usually have a homicide or two to work with.
 SB 91’s plucky little opponents are building a remarkably vocal campaign out of car thefts, the odd chase, and “emboldened offender” rhetoric that hasn’t changed since the Nixon years.

 This should worry reformers.
-Alaska represents the best likely case for most reform efforts: no high-profile murders, no wave of violence, just property crimes and a determined opposition.
-If this can threaten justice reform, anything can and if reformers don’t figure out a way to counter opponents’ time tested counter-reform strategy, all of their victories will be erased a lot more quickly than they were won.
+Alaska represents the best likely case for most reform efforts: no high-profile murders, no wave of violence, just property crimes, sf poo ry want to move to Alaska may want to bninals is m rate and perhaps are looking to more successful and the few property crimes decrease, it could lead families looking for a new home and location to live, and might be looking at Alaska to take advantage of low crime andnformation, then leads new popul cheap ere.
+If this can threahome insiue reform, anything can and if reformers don’t figure out a way to counter opponents’ time tested counter-reform strarance all of, renityi hoeiere